 Section 125 Cafeteria Plans

-Employees Reduce Taxable Income
+Employees Reduce Taxable Income with a Section 125 Cafeteria Plan

-A Cafeteria Plan allows employees to pay for certain costs on a pre-tax basis.
+A section 125 Cafeteria Plan allows employees to pay for certain costs on a pre-tax basis.
 Allowable group insurance premiums include those paid for medical insurance, dental insurance, vision care insurance, group life insurance for coverage up to $50,000 per employee, and disability income insurance.
 In addition, employees can pay for otherwise non-reimbursed health care costs and day care costs by participating in a Heath Care Flexible Spending Account and a Day Care Flexible Spending Account.

-Employers Reap Tax Savings Benefits
+Employers Reap Tax Savings Benefits by Offering a Section 125 Cafeteria Plan

 In order to establish a Section 125 Cafeteria Plan, a written Plan Document, a Summary Plan Description, and other administration forms are required.